 Coping With MS and Cold Weather

-The snow is flying in and it is time to admit it.
-Winter is here in full force.
-I have never been a snow bunny and I don’t intend on becoming one.
+The snow is flying in and it is time to admit it: winter is here in full force.
+I have never been a snow bunny and I do not intend on becoming one.
 However, I have learned that the winter passes much more quickly and with much less stress, once I have my survival plan in place.
 If you do not have a plan in place, do not worry.
 We will explain how to cope with MS and cold weather.

-I know there are plenty of you out there who live in nice, warm places like Florida.
-Kudos to you or your ancestors, whoever it was that decided to live in a nice place where the snow doesn’t fly and swimming outside is totally possible on Christmas.
+I know there are plenty of you out there who live in nice, warm places, like Florida.
+Kudos to you or your ancestors, whoever it was that decided to live in a nice place where the snow does not fly and swimming outside is totally possible on Christmas.
 I applaud you during these cold months and I dream of living someplace like yours someday.

 I remember my college roommate, who came from California, asking me in March of that year if spring ever comes in Ohio.
 Spring does come, eventually.
 Ohio is just really great at making you appreciate it once it does arrive.
 Kind of like how a lost person in the desert appreciates a tall, cold glass of water.

 But I digress.
-MS and cold weather don't exactly go together, and my mission today is to tell you how I get through this frozen tundra of a season in one piece, with a smile on your face.
-There are three main things to concern yourself with: safety, comfort, and entertainment.
+MS and cold weather do not exactly go together, and my mission today is to tell you how I get through this frozen tundra of a season in one piece, with a smile on your face.
+There are three main things to concern yourself with: safety, comfort and entertainment.